 We’d like to show off a compilation of those experiments: three different home bathroom remodels that show just how much a bathroom can improve with a bit of work, whether you are looking for a bathroom makeover, or are planning on selling your home and want the potential increase of your return on investment (ROI).

 We went for a total makeover in the first set of bathroom renovation before and after images.
 That included new flooring, a modern sink, shower and toilet, a new ceiling fixture, a couple of closet doors, and the application of precast concrete walls for a cool, contemporary look.

-We used the following information when creating our project plan and estimate for the house in San Francisco.
+All while creating a project plan and estimate for a house in San Francisco.

 Bathroom finish level: Best, with no room size increase.
 The projected cost of this bathroom renovation project was $8,530 and the estimated equity gain for the house in question was $5,970.

 Image Credit: Alexis Figueira - REDFIN

 The next bathroom we virtually tackled had much more space, including a bath and shower.
 The biggest standouts of this complete renovation were the upgrade of all the tiles and the replacement of the built-in bathtub with a freestanding bath that wasn’t as long as the original, giving us extra space to install a worktop for the sink.

 The bathroom remodeling costs for this space in New York was $29,900, with an estimated equity gain of $20,900.

 Our third set of home bathroom remodeling photos is from a smaller project with big improvements, including the plumbing (with an upgrade to modern, stylish fixtures), and the replacement of the tiles, toilet and sink.
 The estimated cost for all this work was $5,410.